mfontanini/presenterm/docs/src/guides/latex.md

 The default is 300 so adjust it and see what works for you.

+### Image paths

+If you're including an image inside a _typst_ snippet, you must:

+* Use absolute paths, e.g. `#image("/image1.png")`.
+* Place the image in the same or a sub path of the path where the presentation is.
+That is, if your presentation file is at `/tmp/foo/presentation.md`, you can place images in `/tmp/foo`, and `/tmp/foo/bar` but not under `/tmp/bar`.
+This is because of the absolute path rule above: the path will be considered to be relative to the presentation file's directory.

 ### Controlling the image size

 You can also set the generated image's size on a per code snippet basis by using the `+width` modifier which specifies